AzureAD/microsoft-authentication-library-for-dotnet/CONTRIBUTING.md

 # Contributor License agreement

 Please visit [https://cla.microsoft.com/](https://cla.microsoft.com/) and sign the Contributor License Agreement.
 You only need to do that once.
-We can not look at your code until you've submitted this request.
+We cannot look at your code until you've submitted this request.

 # Setup, Building and Testing